-Book reading has always been considered as an art and ones who excel it, are better learners and ultimately tend to lead their part.
-In the following article, I shall be outlining some of the tested ideas on reading and understanding books in better way.
+Book reading has always been considered an art and those who excel at it, are better learners and ultimately tend to lead their part.
+In the following article, I shall be outlining some of the tested ideas on reading and understanding books in a better way.

 Different books call for different reading styles.
-On essays, casual hobby readings or newspaper articles, the singular important thing is the attitude; you must like it in order to want to memorize the key points.
+In essays, casual hobby readings, or newspaper articles, the singular important thing is the attitude; you must like it in order to want to memorize the key points.

-Using the pen or pencil, underline the only parts which you had trouble understanding on first instance of reading.
+Using the pen or pencil, underline the only parts that you had trouble understanding on first instance of reading.
 Do it while reading all the paragraphs.
-Once it’s done to the end of the chapter, revert back to the beginning and do some note making.
+Once it’s done to the end of the chapter, revert back to the beginning and do some note-making.
 Try making questions from the content in the section/chapter and note those questions in the notepad.
 List those questions by numbers like 1.1, 1.2, 1.3, …3.7, … etc., where in x.y, x is the Chapter number and y is the question number in the list.
-Now, using a pencil or pen, write these question numbers to the next to the paragraph or sentences which answer the question(s) – or in other words, from where the question was derived.
-According to writemyessayonline.com, highlighting or annotating the paragraphs in such a way increases you own focus on the content by around ten times.
+Now, using a pencil or pen, write these question numbers next to the paragraph or sentences that answer the question(s) – or in other words, from where the question was derived.
+Highlighting or annotating the paragraphs in such a way increases your own focus on the content by around ten times.

 Next come the symbols of reading.
 These are very important tools to distinguish what is important and what’s not.
-Just like indicating questions by 1.1, …, 3.7,…, etc., you can use certain letter or symbols to indicate importance of any paragraph or sentence.
-For example, you can use ‘asterisk’ * to indicate importance of a paragraph – like * means important, ** means very important, *** means most important etc. You should use letters like:
+Just like indicating questions by 1.1, …, 3.7,…, etc., you can use certain letters or symbols to indicate the importance of any paragraph or sentence.
+For example, you can use ‘an asterisk’ * to indicate the importance of a paragraph – like * means important, ** means very important, *** means most important, etc. You should use letters like: